-Install conduit plugs in each conduit end after the conductor is installed.
-Provide conduit plugs which create an air and water tight seal, and are removable and reusable.
+Until wiring is in place and finalized, install, and maintain conduit plugs in each conduit end after the conductor is installed.
+Provide conduit plugs that create an air and watertight seal, are removable, and reusable.
 Provide plugs that can be split to permit installation or removal of the plugs without removing the conductor.
 Provide conduit plugs that seal using an adjustable filler of neoprene or silicone rubber compressed with stainless steel hardware.

-Install duct seal on all conduits containing cables at controller cabinets, traffic signal bases, and pull boxes.
+Upon completion of wiring, install duct seal on all conduits containing cables at controller cabinets, light bases, and pull boxes.
+Install expandable conduit plugs in open or unused conduit runs.